 As springtime flowers burst and bloom, it’s natural to want to bring some of their lovely color and sweet fragrance indoors.
-But is there a surefire way to do this without harming your plants?
-Earth911 spoke with gardening expert Melinda Myers to find out how to cut fresh, long-lasting flowers from your garden while leaving plants intact.
+But is there a surefire way to snip spring flowers without harming your plants?
+Earth911 spoke with gardening expert Melinda Myers to find out how to cut fresh, long-lasting flowers from your garden while leaving the plants intact.

 1. It’s all about timing